Help us improve in just 2 minutes—share your thoughts in our reader survey.

 Republican primary candidates

-- Burlington businessman and two time U.S. Senate candidate Jack McMullen ran unopposed in the Republican primary.
+- Burlington businessman and two-time U.S. Senate candidate Jack McMullen ran unopposed in the Republican primary.
 He told the Bennington Banner in a July 4 interview that, "I will bring a different perspective to the duties of attorney general if elected.
 My background is in both law and business, and I believe the limited resources of the state’s top attorney can be better deployed to get things done for Vermonters by considering both the legal and economic impact of matters taken on by the office."[12]

 Endorsements

-Prior to officially launching his campaign on May 10, Donovan had already received endorsements from more than 100 Vermont lawyers[15] and several endorsements from the right, including a prominent boost from Republican Mayor of Rutland, Chris Louras, who issued her statement of "wholehearted"[16] support on May 9.
+Before officially launching his campaign on May 10, Donovan had already received endorsements from more than 100 Vermont lawyers and several endorsements from the right, including a prominent boost from Republican Mayor of Rutland, Chris Louras, who issued her statement of support on May 9.[15][16]
 In the statement, Mayor Louras said, "To me, T.J. represents an opportunity for new energy, new ideas, and greater engagement on the issues Rutland’s citizens care about most," citing her trust in his capability to reform the state's criminal justice system to focus more on prevention than arrests.[16]

 Former Democratic Govs.
 Howard Dean and Madeleine Kunin, along with Sens.
-Claire Ayer, Sara Kittell, Robert Hartwell and Harold Giard, formally endorsed Sorrell, citing his past successes in making Vermont “a national leader on public health matters” and environmental protection.[17]
+Claire Ayer, Sara Kittell, Robert Hartwell, and Harold Giard, formally endorsed Sorrell, citing his past successes in making Vermont “a national leader on public health matters” and environmental protection.[17]

 Polls